-- A. Invest in new and existing partnerships with community, business, government and other stakeholders to further our regional vision for "healthy, liveable, connected and resilient communities for all" - B. Develop stronger partnerships with community recreation and sporting groups to deliver wellbeing benefits from local assets - C. Collaborate and partner with services and relevant community groups to deliver evidence-based initiatives that promote mental health and wellbeing.
+- A. Invest in new and existing partnerships with community, business, government and other stakeholders to further our regional vision for "healthy, liveable, connected and resilient communities for all" - B. Develop stronger partnerships with recreation, sporting and community groups to deliver wellbeing benefits from local facilities and resources - C. Collaborate and partner with services and relevant community groups to deliver evidence-based initiatives that promote mental health and wellbeing - D. Advocate for better access to local health services across the region including through increased and improved health services for vulnerable and higher need community groups.